POETSII/dpd-baremetal/docs/macro-flags.md

 synchronisations.
 The sync and gals simulator will produce the same result (when the same macro flags are used), with differing performance.

+### Improved GALS

+**FLAG: `-DIMPROVED_GALS`** - **makefile: `-improvedgals-`**

+Improved GALS can only be applied to the GALS simulator, but in combination with any other flag.
+This improves upon the base GALS by reducing the number of messages that are sent.

+The first message sent by a cell in a phase is still sent and counted by receiving cells, and the number of beads to be sent are still sent and counted by receiving cells.
+The major change comes when the last bead a cell has is sent (including if it is the only bead, making it the first and last bead).
+This is encoded in the bead message itself, and the sending cell will move into the phase complete stage.
+The receiving cell detects if this is the first, last or first and last bead, and will update the counter for number of neighbours in the phase complete phase.

+The update complete and migrate complete messages are now **only** sent when a cell has no beads to share or migrate.
+This is detected in the same way as normal GALS, and will increment/decrement counters appropriately.

+This improves performance of the GALS simulator greatly, and if the GALS simulator is to be used it is strongly suggested that this macro flag is used.

 ### Serial